“And in the end, the love you take is equal to the love you make.”

 I was raised as a Beatles fan.
 My mom owns every Beatles album ever released in the U.S., and everything from Beatles books to movies. (“A Hard Day's Night” is rated right up there with the classics in our house.)
 It was pretty much inevitable that my sister and I would turn out to be fans, as well.
-For years, we've watched Beatles specials with Mom on TV, flipped through old photos in Beatles books, and I even toyed with the idea of learning guitar or learning how to sing at an institution like takelessons because of the Beatles.
+For years, we've watched Beatles specials with Mom on TV, flipped through old photos in Beatles books, and I even toyed with the idea of learning guitar or learning how to sing because of the Beatles.
 (Too bad I can't really sing in-key.)

 And I decided I would add “take Mom to see Paul McCartney someday” to my ever-growing bucket list.
 I can actually cross that one off now.